benchristel/longlast/dev/docs/1-dot-0-checklist.md

 - Do all exports have typetests?
 - Are all exported types used in function return types marked non-user-constructible (if appropriate)?
+- Are all dependencies of this package 1.0.0 already?

 Note: this checklist is not complete!